-Enhanced Recovery principles and protocols are now considered to be a standard of care in many surgical specialties with further studies also being carried out in: emergency surgery, AAA, oesophago-gastric, lung, liver, pancreatic and caesarean sections.
+Enhanced Recovery principles and protocols are now considered to be a standard of care in many surgical specialties.
+These include colorectal, endocrine, gynaecological, urological, vascular and orthopaedic surgery, with further studies adding to the list.

 ODM and Enhanced Recovery

 Intraoperative Fluid Management using oesophageal Doppler monitoring is a vital element of Enhanced Recovery and has been well validated within the accepted protocol.
 In the UK, it is supported by the Enhanced Recovery Partnership in line with the National Institute of Clinical Excellence (NICE) Guidance MTG3, the NHS Operating Framework 2012/13 and the Department of Health Innovation Health and Wealth Review, 2011.

 In Europe, ODM was chosen by the Enhanced Recovery After Surgery (ERAS) group, stating that ‘Oesophageal Doppler ultrasonography was chosen as the preferred method of monitoring intraoperative stroke volume due to the broader evidence base in this context’.

 The following list identifies the surgical patients who should receive ODM, as recommended by the Enhanced Recovery Partnership: